Riding the Trend or Protecting Profits | Surrozen Inc. (SRZN)

 SRZN’s Market Performance

-SRZN stocks went up by 6.66% for the week, with a monthly drop of -56.74% and a quarterly performance of -76.58%, while its annual performance rate touched -93.44%.
-The volatility ratio for the week stands at 38.89% while the volatility levels for the past 30 days are set at 20.25% for Surrozen Inc. The simple moving average for the period of the last 20 days is -21.59% for SRZN stocks with a simple moving average of -80.65% for the last 200 days.
+SRZN stocks went down by -5.23% for the week, with a monthly drop of -46.14% and a quarterly performance of -80.04%, while its annual performance rate touched -93.38%.
+The volatility ratio for the week stands at 35.00% while the volatility levels for the past 30 days are set at 21.73% for Surrozen Inc. The simple moving average for the period of the last 20 days is -17.92% for SRZN stocks with a simple moving average of -81.38% for the last 200 days.

 Analysts’ Opinion of SRZN